Black Rose (Black Rose album): Development

 In 1980, Cher and her part-time boyfriend Les Dudek wanted to form a band called Black Rose.
 The band, before signing a contract with Casablanca Records, was an independent rock band that played in small clubs around Los Angeles and tried to make it without trading on Cher's celebrity.
 Besides Cher, the other band members were Les Dudek, Gary Ferguson, Michael Finnigan, Warren Ham, Rocket Ritchotte and Trey Thompson.

 Black Rose, the last of Cher's albums released by the Casablanca Records, was produced by James Newton Howard.
 Her name never appeared on the album cover and Cher's face was only seen in a band photo on the back cover.

-The album is Cher's first album with a rock sound, that would characterize her future Geffen-era albums.
+The album is Cher's first album with a rock sound, that would characterize her future Geffen Records-era albums.
 The album was a flop and Cher fans were unaware of the project.
 After the failure of the album, the band broke up the following year.

 In Germany, Spectrum Records re-released the Black Rose album, completely intact, for the first time on a CD.
 It was packaged with a photo of Cher singing in concert and marketed as a Cher album, instead of as a Black Rose album.
 In August 2020, a remastered version was released on Rock Candy Records for the album's 40th anniversary.
 It was remastered by Jon Astley.

-Unreleased songs and second untitled album

 There were rumors about a subsequent album, recorded during 1980 and 1981, which would have contained some songs sung live in their mini-tour, "The Black Rose Show", such as "Ain’t Got No Money" (a Frankie Miller song, also covered by Bob Seger) and "Dirty Old Man", but the project was cancelled.
 A version of "Ain't Got No Money" was confirmed to be recorded in the studio in early 1980, but was scrapped and remains unreleased.
 "Don't Trust That Woman", a song written by Cher and Les Dudek, was also considered for the second album.
-Dudek recorded the song for his 1981 album "Gypsy Ride", and a song with the same lyrics was later recorded by Elton John.
+Dudek recorded the song for his 1981 album Gypsy Ride, and a song with the same lyrics was later recorded by Elton John.

 In 2024 an unreleased early take of "Young And Pretty" surfaced on YouTube.

 Promotion

 The album was promoted on The Tonight Show Starring Johnny Carson and the band performed "Never Should've Started" and "Julie" but both lip-synched.

 The album was also promoted at the Midnight Special with four performances: "Never Should've Started", "Julie", "You Know It" and the Frankie Miller cover "Ain't Got No Money" all the songs were sung live.
 Videos of the performance have been available on YouTube since March 2009.

-The album was also promoted on The Merv Griffin Show.
+The album was also promoted on November 7, 1980 in The Merv Griffin Show where the band performed "Never Should've Started".